-- E-commerce CRO requires product-level revenue tracking, not just site-wide conversion rates
+- E-commerce CRO requires revenue tracking by product, not just overall conversion rates

-- Varify.io combines visual A/B testing with BigQuery product-level analytics — revenue per SKU, outlier smoothing
+- Varify.io combines visual A/B testing with BigQuery analytics by product — revenue by SKU, outlier smoothing

 - The best e-commerce CRO stack: Varify (testing) + Hotjar/Clarity (qualitative) + GA4/BigQuery (analytics)

-E-commerce conversion rate optimization is different from lead-gen CRO.
-The metrics that matter — revenue per visitor, average order value, product-level conversion rates — require tools that understand e-commerce data structures.
+E-commerce conversion rate optimization is different from lead generation CRO.
+The metrics that matter — revenue per visitor, average order value, conversion rate by product — require tools that understand e-commerce data structures.
 A generic A/B testing tool that only measures "conversions" misses the nuance that a product page test might increase purchases but decrease average order value.

-Varify.io combines visual A/B testing with BigQuery product-level analytics: revenue per SKU, outlier smoothing for large orders, and duplicate event exclusion.
-Combined with flat-rate pricing (€149/month regardless of traffic — Black Friday included), it's built for e-commerce teams that need precise results without per-transaction costs.
-For the full tool landscape, see our European SMB tools guide.
+Varify.io combines visual A/B testing with product-level BigQuery analytics: revenue by SKU, outlier smoothing for large orders, and duplicate event exclusion.
+Combined with flat rate pricing (€149/month regardless of traffic — Black Friday included), it's designed for e-commerce teams who need accurate results without per-transaction costs.
+For the complete tool landscape, check out our European SMB tools guide.

-Effective e-commerce CRO isn't one tool — it's a stack of specialized tools that each do one thing well:
+Effective e-commerce CRO isn't a single tool — it's a stack of specialized tools that each do one thing well:

 The experimentation engine.
-Tests hypotheses by splitting traffic between variants and measuring impact on revenue, conversion rate, and AOV.
-The most important tool in the stack — without controlled experiments, everything else is guesswork.
+Tests hypotheses by splitting traffic between variants and measures impact on revenue, conversion rate, and average order value.
+The most important tool in the stack — without controlled experiments, everything else is just guesswork.

-Heatmaps, session recordings, and scroll maps show WHERE visitors struggle.
+Heatmaps, session recordings and scroll maps show WHERE visitors encounter friction.
 These tools generate hypotheses; A/B testing validates them.
-Varify works alongside all three without conflicts.
+Varify works with all three without conflict.

 4. Personalization (optional: Nosto, Dynamic Yield, Kameleoon)